 \section{Abstract}

-The tricorn, the connectedness locus of anti-holomorphic quadratic family is known to be non-locally connected.
-The boundary of every hyperbolic components of odd periods has inaccessible arcs from the complement of the tricorn.
-As the period increases, the decorations become more and more complicated and it seems natural to think that every hyperbolic component of sufficiently large and odd period is inaccessible.
-Contrary to such an anticipation, we show that there exists infinitely many accessible hyperbolic components for the tricorn.
+The tricorn, the connectedness locus of the anti-holomorphic quadratic family, is known to be non-locally connected.
+The boundary of every hyperbolic component of odd period contains arcs that are inaccessible from the complement of the tricorn.
+As the period increases, the decorations become more and more complicated, and it seems natural to think that every hyperbolic component of sufficiently large and odd period is inaccessible.
+Contrary to this expectation, we show that the tricorn contains infinitely many hyperbolic components that are accessible from the complement.